rust-lang/relnotes/README.md

 document containing all the pull requests, categorised into their respective sections where possible, and prints the document to `stdout`.

+## Requirements
+`relnotes` uses the GitHub API to generate the release notes, as such you need a valid GitHub API key. `relnotes` will look for `GITHUB_API_KEY` in the environment and use that key when sending requests.

+**small warning:** `relnotes` makes a lot of requests as GitHub only allows you to look at 100 PRs in a single page.
+It is not recommended to call `relnotes` multiple times as you can hit the GitHub's rate limit quite easily.
+Please refer to [GitHub's Rate Limit documentation](https://developer.github.com/v4/guides/resource-limitations/#rate-limit) for more information.

 ## Usage
 `version_number` is the version number of the rust release. e.g. `1.28.0`